-Lake Arrowhead is a private lake with some applied restrictions to the use of its waters and territory.
-Nevertheless, the general public is still permitted to fully enjoy the place.
+Lake Arrowhead is a private lake with some restrictions applied to use of its waters and territory.
+Nevertheless, the general public is still permitted to enjoy the place.
 So for instance, The Arrowhead Queen Lake Tours allow their guests to admire the beautiful surroundings from the deck of a boat.
-For more active experience, water skiing available through The McKenzie Water Ski School will completely satisfy adventure thirst and stimulate that healthy adrenaline rush.
+For more active experience, water skiing, available through The McKenzie Water Ski School, will completely satisfy your adventure thirst and stimulate that healthy adrenaline rush.
 Other options include motorboats, hobie cats, sailboats, and kayaks.
-All of them guarantee amazing water escapade pared with impressive views of lush forest, impeccable houses, and blue skies.
+All of them guarantee amazing water excursions pared with impressive views of lush forest, impeccable houses, and blue skies.

 2. Exploring Lake Arrowhead Village on Foot

-What better things to do in Lake Arrowhead Village than not exploring it on foot?
-The narrow streets of this town don’t stay empty for long.
-From early morning till late evening, visitors and locals like to stroll along the lake.
-Periodic stops at tiny pier to observe numerous birds nestling on the shore bring them closer to nature.
-On the opposite side of the street, bountiful shops invite the passerby to take even slower walk from one store’s door to the next one.
+What are the better things to do in Lake Arrowhead Village than exploring it on foot?
+Narrow streets of this place don’t stay empty for long.
+From early morning till late evening, visitors and locals like to stroll near the lake.
+Periodic stops at a tiny pier to observe numerous birds nestling on the shore bring them closer to nature.
+On the opposite side of the street, bountiful shops invite the passerby to take even slower walk from one store to another.
 Pets feel welcomed in Lake Arrowhead Village, too.
-There is probably no other place that has more pedestrian walking out their dogs.
-Almost every third group on the streets has at least one four-legged friend on leash happily sliding near their owners.
+There is probably no other place that has more pedestrians walking out their dogs.
+Almost every third group here has at least one four-legged friend on leash, happily sliding near their owners.

 3. Bringing Kids Along

 Considering the small size of the town, the variety of things to do in Lake Arrowhead Village astounds you.
 Especially lucky are the kids.
 The place cares for the needs of the children of all ages.
-Small playground with a simple park and stunning lake view cherishes for babies and toddlers.
-Older kids find Lollipop Park with its colorful horse carousel, mini golf, and rolling train ride irresistible.
+Small playground with a simple park and stunning lake view suits babies and toddlers.
+The older kids find Lollipop Park with its colorful horse carousel, mini golf, and rolling train ride irresistible.
 Next to the carousel, Go-Carts and bumper cars eagerly accommodate teenagers.
-Even some adults don’t mind to give the toy racing cars a try.
+Even some adults don’t mind to give these racing cars a try.

 4. Playing with Snow in Winter

 Together with the weather change come different types of outdoor activities.
-Playing snowballs is an all-time favorite not only among small kids, but also their oldest siblings, parents, and even grandparents.
-Next go skiing and snowboarding replacing water skiing and rowboats.
+Playing snowballs is an all-time favorite not only among the small kids, but also their oldest siblings, parents, and even grandparents.
+Next go skiing and snowboarding, replacing water skiing and rowboats.
 Ice-skating is yet another popular winter pastime with more outdoor rinks than you can conquer in one day.
-Silver Bell Arena at SkyPark at Santa’s Village has all chances to become your starting point before venturing to more remote places.
+Silver Bell Arena at SkyPark at Santa’s Village has all the chances to become your first rink before venturing to more secluded places.

 5. Shopping at Waterfront Stores

 Shopping is probably one of the most popular things to do in Lake Arrowhead Village among ladies.
-However, men pick up this fun, but expensive activity fairly quickly.
+Male visitors also pick up this fun, but expensive activity fairly quickly.
 How is it even possible to resist over dozens of waterfront shops?
 Stores like Jockey International, Claire’s Accessories, Van Heusen, Zee Place, and many others know exactly what to do to make you splurge a little bit.

 Shopping and eating go hand in hand.
-You can count on the fingers of your hands the number of times you did the first without stopping to grab a bite.
+You can count on the fingers of one of your hands number of times you did the first without stopping to grab a bite.
 Moreover, eating is one of a few things to do in Lake Arrowhead Village that is highly favorable by all visitors regardless of their age.
 Luckily, the town has plenty of dining places to satisfy different tastes and preferences.
-From cafes, pizza places, and all-too-familiar fast-food stops, to expensive restaurants and wine tasting rooms, there is something for everybody.
-Some of the places to explore include Belgian Waffle Works, Tea and Coffee Exchange, The Grill at Lake Arrowhead & Sushi Bar.
+From cafes to pizza places, all-too-familiar fast-food stops, and expensive restaurants and wine tasting rooms, there is something for everybody.
+Some of the places to explore are Belgian Waffle Works, Tea and Coffee Exchange, and The Grill at Lake Arrowhead.
 For authentic Mexican cuisine, head over to Papagayos Mexican Restaurant & Cantina.

-This concludes our list of top things to do in Lake Arrowhead Village.
-Whether you are an outdoor person or big city enthusiast, this gorgeous town has potential to satisfy all of your inclinations.
-Add some great shopping experience and excellent food and you might never want to leave.
+This concludes our list of the top things to do in Lake Arrowhead Village.
+Whether you are a nature lover or a big city enthusiast, this gorgeous town has potential to satisfy all of your inclinations.
+Add some great shopping experience and excellent food and you won’t never want to leave.